-Yes, projection welds like any spot weld if not performed properly have the potential to generate weld spatter.
+Yes, projection welds like any spot weld if not performed properly have the potential to generate weld spatter or expulsion.
 The variables that must be controlled are alignment, projection size, shape or missing, force follow-up and weld schedule.
 Their variation may result in spatter if:

 ALIGNMENT: If the pressure is not applied and the multiple projections do not make contact at the same time or with the same pressure, one or more will carry most of the current and overheat.
 This overheated projection or projections have the potential to expel material.
 The final projection when it makes contact will do so under current which means an arc will occur.
 An arc can always lead to expulsion.

-WELD SCHEDULE: Proper weld schedule is always important to efficiently apply the proper force, bring the projections up to temperature and forge the weld with the proper fast follow up.
+WELD SCHEDULE: A proper weld schedule is always important to efficiently apply the proper force, bring the projections up to temperature and forge the weld with the proper fast follow up.

 Some but not all of the above issues may be corrected with weld schedule changes.
 Upslope or a slow rising current over a few cycles might give the part time to seat itself and put the badly aligned uneven projections in contact so they will weld rather than become expulsion.
 You can’t replace a missing projection but seat the projections present before hitting them with full power.
 Remember that fast-follow-up is always necessary.
 Be sure the equipment is capable of fast-follow-up.